pema99/pema99.github.io/_posts/2022-07-28-interestinglangs.md

   I loaded /unison/scratch.u and didn't find anything.
 ```

 Now we can start typing some code.
-Here's a simple recursive fibonacci function:
+Here's a simple recursive Fibonacci function:

 ```fs
 foo n =